paulofernandesjr/yogi-alloy/README.md

 ya site-watch
 	```

-* Deploy the website to alloyui.com.
+* Deploy the API docs to [alloyui.com/api](http://alloyui.com/api/).

 	```
 ya site-deploy
 	```

-	In order to see your changes live at http://alloyui.com you'll need a git remote pointing to liferay's repository.
-You can do that by running `git remote add upstream git@github.com:liferay/alloyui.com.git`.
-Then, when you get asked about what remote do you want to deploy, just answer `upstream`.
+	In order to see your changes live at [alloyui.com](http://alloyui.com) you'll
+	need a git remote pointing to liferay's repository.
+You can do that by running
+	`git remote add upstream git@github.com:liferay/alloyui.com.git`.
+Then, when
+	you get asked about what remote do you want to deploy, just answer `upstream`.

 ### API Docs